 The Quest Archaeological Research Program was established at SMU in February, 1996, with a generous endowment from Joseph L. Cramer (1919-2013) and Maude Ruth Cramer of Denver, Colorado.
 The endowment’s stated purpose is to advance our understanding of the first peoples to come to the Americas in Late Pleistocene times, with a major emphasis on archaeological sites “considered to have Paleoindian occupations present in surface and/or subsurface contexts.”
 Although he was born in Clovis, New Mexico, the town that lent its name to what was long thought to be the earliest culture in the Americas, Cramer strongly believed that the first Americans arrived south of the continental ice sheets in pre-Clovis times.
 He was right.

-In addition, Quest funds have made possible a variety of interdisciplinary projects aimed at deepening our understanding of the climate and environment of Late Pleistocene North America, in particular the Younger Dryas period.
+In addition, Quest funds have made possible a variety of interdisciplinary projects aimed at deepening our understanding of the climate and environment of Late Pleistocene North America, in particular during the Younger Dryas period.